istio/istio.io/content/docs/examples/advanced-gateways/wildcard-egress-hosts/index.md

 For example, you may want to configure egress control for access to more general wildcard domains like `*.com` or `*.org`.

-Configuring traffic to arbitrary wildcarded domains introduces a challenge for Istio gateways.
+Configuring HTTPS traffic to arbitrary wildcard domains introduces a challenge for Istio gateways.
 In the previous section you directed the traffic to _www.wikipedia.org_, which was made known to your gateway during configuration.
-The gateway, however, would not know the IP address of an arbitrary host it receives in a request.
+The gateway, however, would not know the IP address of any arbitrary host it receives in a request.
-You cannot, for example, configure `*.com` to send requests to _www.cnn.com_ and _www.abc.com_ because the Istio gateway would still not know which of their IP addresses to forward a particular request to.
 This is due to a limitation of [Envoy](https://www.envoyproxy.io), the proxy used by the default Istio egress gateway.
 Envoy routes traffic either to predefined hosts, predefined IP addresses, or to the original destination IP address of the request.
-In the gateway case, the original destination IP of the request is lost since the request was routed to the egress gateway and its destination IP address is the IP address of the gateway.
+In the gateway case, the original destination IP of the request is lost since the request is first routed to the egress gateway and its destination IP address is the IP address of the gateway.

-> Note that this is only a problem for encrypted (HTTPS/TLS) requests, and not simple HTTP where the `X-Forwarded-Host`
+> Note that this is only a problem for encrypted (HTTPS/TLS) requests and not simple HTTP where the `X-Forwarded-Host`
-> header is used to record the original destination.
+> header is used to keep track of the original destination.

 Consequently, the Istio gateway based on Envoy cannot route HTTPS traffic to an arbitrary host that is not preconfigured, and therefore is unable to perform traffic control for arbitrary wildcard domains.